 All cannabis products for sale in cannabis stores must be purchased through the Liquor Distribution Branch.
-Cannabis stores must not accept product samples or vouchers for cannabis or cannabis accessories from a federal producer, or marketer.
+Cannabis stores may purchase cannabis products from a licenced producer through LDB's direct delivery program if the purchase is registered against the cannabis store's licence.